 The unique design of this hat includes earflaps and ties, which are worked separately before additional stitches are cast-on between them and the main body of the hat is worked in the round.
 The earflaps and ridge of the hat are created using the garter stitch, while the body of the hat is worked in both double seed stitch and stockinette patterns, adding both texture and visual interest to the finished product.

 This pattern is perfect for anyone looking to add a touch of handmade warmth and style to their winter wardrobe.
 So grab your knitting needles and your favorite yarn, and get ready to create a cozy and chic Earflap Hat!

 -Knit & purl, cast on & bind off

 -Working in the round on double pointed needles

-Needles: straight US 10 1/2 (6.5 mm) and double pointed of the same size for the crown OR SIZE NEEDED TO OBTAIN GAUGE
+Needles: circular and double pointed needles (dpn) US # (4 mm) OR SIZE NEEDED TO OBTAIN GAUGE

 RS - right side

 WS - wrong side

 Double Seed Stitch in rounds: multiple of 4 sts.

 Rounds 1 and 2: *k2, p2 - repeat from * around